Bibliography. Books on Writing.

 Here is a selection of books on the craft of storytelling, most of which we can recommend to budding authors.

 Aristotle, Poetics.
-Oxford University Press, 2013. – Influential in the west, though to be read and interpreted with some care.
+Oxford University Press, 2013. – Influential in the west, though to be read and interpreted with some caution.

 Baxter, Charles, Burning Down The House.
-Greywolf Press, 2008. – Very interesting essays on storytelling.
+Greywolf Press, 2008. – Interesting essays on storytelling.

 Booker, Christopher, The Seven Basic Plots.
-Continuum, 2005. – Much more erudite than the title would suggest, and somewhat controversial since he favours classics and disses almost every story of the last 200 years.
+Continuum, 2005. – More erudite than the title would suggest, and somewhat controversial since he favours classics and disses almost every story of the last 200 years.

 Boyd, Brian, On The Origins Of Stories.
 Harvard University, 2009. – The world’s foremost Nabokov expert with a brilliant and comprehensive – though occasionally quite dry – explanation of why stories are an integral part of the human species, an evolutionary adaptation we couldn’t live without.

 Braine, John, Writing a Novel.
-Methuen, 1985. – Old and of limited interest since Braine seems to have been a bit of a pantser.
+Methuen, 1985. – Old and of limited interest.
+Braine seems to have been a bit of a pantser.

 Burnett, Hallie and Whit, Fiction Writer’s Handbook.
 Harper & Rowe Perennial, 2001. – Old and somewhat dated, doesn’t contain much on composing narrative.